IsaakThaddaeus/Delaunay-Triangulation-For-Unity/README.md

 # Delaunay-Triangulation-For-Unity
 (Unity-C#)

-Provieds methodes for unconstrained and constrained Delaunay triangulation based on the work of S. W. Sloan.
+Provieds methodes for unconstrained and constrained Delaunay triangulation based on the papers of S. W. Sloan.

 References: